 When I initially removed gluten and dairy from my diet, I felt so much better, and most of my symptoms went away.
 But I still tested positive for thyroid antibodies, so I had to dig deeper into my other root causes.
 That ended up being gut infections!
 And yes, initially it grossed me out, but then I realized it was a common trigger.

-In 2015, 80 percent of my clients who hit a plateau with nutritional intervention, and who took the gut tests that I recommended, tested positive for at least one gut infection.
+In 2015, 80 percent of my clients who had hit a plateau with nutritional intervention, and who had taken the gut tests that I recommended, tested positive for at least one gut infection.

-I’ve had numerous readers and clients with Hashimoto’s report that their symptoms were greatly improved following treating the H. pylori Infection.
+I’ve had numerous readers and clients with Hashimoto’s report that their symptoms were greatly improved following treatment of their H. pylori Infection.
 Most of them showed a reduction in thyroid antibodies following the eradication of H. pylori.
 A few have even gone into Hashimoto’s remission!

 You can read more about H. pylori infections here, including information on testing, antibiotics, and natural treatment options.

 This protozoal parasite is one of the most common I have encountered in people with Hashimoto’s.
-It is especially prevalent in those clients who develop Epstein-Barr Virus.
+It is especially prevalent in clients who develop Epstein-Barr virus.
 When I did an analysis of BioHealth 401H stool test results in 2015, some 35 percent of people had tested positive for Blasto (please note, these tests are no longer commercially available).